juleswritescode/juleswritescode.com/_posts/2023-09-15-cherish-your-passion.md

 tags: ['mindset']
 ---

-Few things in my life are more powerful than relationships.
-Here's what I do to bring new people into my life.

 When I was in music university, I was dead set on improving.
 My endeavor was risky; there weren't many successful musicians.
 If I wanted to make it, I had to be the best bass player in the city.

 So I locked myself into the practice room and spent days in there.
 All that counted were the hours that I practiced.
 Two hours?
 Bad day.
 Four hours?
 Okay.
 Six hours?
 Now we're talking.